Jazell Barbie Royale

-Jazell Barbie Royale (born August 8, 1987, in Jacksonville, Florida) is an American transgender performer and beauty pageant competitor.
-She is notable for winning the Miss Continental pageant in 2016, and in 2019, became the second American, and the first woman of African descent, to win the Miss International Queen.
+Jazell Barbie Royale, also known as Jazell Tisci (born August 8, 1987) is an American beauty pageant titleholder, singer, and entertainer.
+She won the Miss Continental pageant in 2016 and, in 2019, she became the second American and the first woman of African descent to win Miss International Queen.
+In 2022, Royale placed fourth during the second season of Queen of the Universe.